-- Vacuum clean the inside of the filter frame and surrounding area-also wipe clean with a damp lintfree cloth. - Install a new filter in reverse order to removal; make sure it is pushed to the very back of the locating tray, - Lift up the fan housing slightly, unlatch the stays and slide them back into the casing.
-Close the fan housing taking great care not to trap fingers. - Carry out airflow velocity checks and adjust fan speed as necessary. - Recalibrate the Nextion TFT alarm (Refer to "8.4 Resetting Airflow Velocity") - Next check the integrity of the filters (Refer to "8.5 Filter Integrity Testing")
+- 1. First open the access panels to the upper plenum and remove fan housing from upper plenum. - 2.
+No there is access to the HEPA Filters remove them.
+Be careful when removing these filters as overtime the filter seal may have stuck to the metal from of the unit and rip off. - 3.
+Place the filter promptly inside a waste sack and seal. - 4.
+Vacuum clean the inside of the filter frame and surrounding area-also wipe clean with a damp lint-free cloth. - 5.
+Remove the new HEPA filter from its packaging and install the new filter in reverse order to removal; make sure it is pushed to the very back of the locating tray, - 6.
+Replace the fan housing atop of the new HEPA filter(s) and then close access panels to the upper plenum - 7.
+Carry out airflow velocity checks and adjust fan speed as necessary. - 8.
+Recalibrate the Nextion TFT alarm (Refer to "8.2.2 Resetting Airflow Velocity") - 9.
+Next check the integrity of the filters (Refer to 8.4 Filter Integrity Testing)